The Best Day Trips From Playa Flamingo

 Explore Tamarindo

 Tamarindo is a good mix of fun, chill vibes, and surf culture.
 It’s a bit hectic compared to the surrounding beach towns, but worth a day trip to explore the area.
-Free parking is limited.
-We prefer to pay a few dollars and park right as we enter the town.
-Look for Volcano Brewing and shortly after, Rasta Joaquin will usually be there flagging you down to park with him.
-He looks after your rental car and has always taken care of us wit ha smile.
-He’ll even stop traffic in the road to help you back out when you’re leaving.
+Free public parking is limited in the high season.
+Look for Volcano Brewing and shortly after, Rasta Joaquin will usually be there flagging you down to park with him for ₡3000-4000 for the day.
+He looks after your rental car and he’ll even stop traffic in the road to help you back out when you’re leaving.
 Are you renting a car?
 Check out our guide to Renting a car in Costa Rica.

 If you’re into surfing or just want to try it, Tamarindo is the place for mellow waves and tons of surf schools ready to help you with a lesson.
 Swimming is possible, but watch out for surfboards in the waves as beginners lose them often.
 Playa Grande may be a better option for a less crowded surf break if you’ve passed the beginner level.

 There are tons of restaurants dishing up everything from fresh seafood and traditional Costa Rican food to sushi and Italian.
 There’s something for everyone.
 Once the sun goes down, Tamarindo comes to life.
-I’ve passed my all-night party days, but there are bars, clubs, and live music spots where you can dance or just chill with a drink in hand.
+We’ve passed our all-night party days, but there are bars, clubs, and live music spots where you can dance or just chill with a drink in hand.

 Exploring Tamarindo, Costa rica